Healthcare Power of Attorney for Covid-19 Virus Patients?

 In an ideal world, anyone over the age of 18 should have this document in place.
 With the Covid-19 virus pandemic, the necessity of this legal document is even more evident.

-For some that are higher risk, older in age, or have medical ailments, staying at home in quarantine, washing hands frequently and taking precautions when shopping for essentials is ideal, but what most people fail to realize is that the most important part of their safety plan is missing – medical decisions.
+For some that are higher risk, older in age, or have medical ailments, staying at home in quarantine, washing hands frequently and taking precautions when shopping for essentials is ideal.
+Yet what most people fail to realize is that the most important part of their safety plan is missing – medical decisions.
 Very little thought is being placed on a master medical plan.
 Don’t leave anything to chance and certainly.
 Don’t leave the burden of making difficult decisions on family members when it comes to Covid-19 virus.

 The need for these instructions is even more evident with the progression of this Covid-19 virus.
 Based on recent reports from various hospitals across the United States, doctors are considering universal do-not-resuscitate orders for Covid-19 virus patients.